 5. Payee: The person or company you are giving money to

-6. Numeric Check Amount: The check amount in numeric form.
+6. Numeric Check Amount: This is the check amount in numeric form.
 Note that there are cents added even though it is zero; Doing it this way keeps someone from changing the check and adding on money.

 7. Written Check Amount: Start as far to the left as possible, then write the check amount out here in words.
 The cents are written here as a fraction with 2 digits over 100 (100 cents make a dollar).
 For security and to make sure the check is not tampered with, the cents are written even if there is none and a line is drawn to prevent anything from being added after.